DrKJeff16/project.nvim/README.md

 ## Commands

-There are two user commands you can call from the cmdline:
+These are the user commands you can call from the cmdline:

 ### ProjectAdd